rokath/trice/docs/TraceWithTrice.md

 ![./README.media/TriceGirlS.png](./README.media/TriceGirlS.png)

 ##  5. <a name='Tricefeatures'></a>*Trice* features

+Even with the many options *Trice* is extrem lightwight, fast, flexible and easy to use.

 * The various [ID management features](./IDManagement.md) allow the organization even also of bigger projects.
 * Additional [format specifier support](./FormatSpecifier.md) gives options like binary or boolean output.